mac799l/drone-swarm-simulation/README.md

 ### #3 - Ardupilot Gazebo Plugin
+> Note: this section closely follows the official guide, which can be found [here](https://ardupilot.org/dev/docs/sitl-with-gazebo.html).

 Now we will install the Gazebo plugin that will let us simulate our drone in Gazebo.
 First, ensure dependencies are installed.
 ```sh
 sudo apt update